 You might find a calculator useful but you are strongly encouraged to do your calculations in a computer spreadsheet negating the need for a calculator.
+Instructions to get you started with spreadsheets are included in the text and lectures.

 Letter Grades